Georgekemk/Educopter/testing/README.md

 ---

-## Software verification ##
+## Software verification

-If the previous steps were completed for all the components, hardware and wiring issues can be discounted.
-Any remaining problems likely lie within the specific EDUCOPTER binary or the arupilot.service and ardupilot.parm files.
-There are many ways in which a board can be incorrectly ported in ArduPilot so not every fix can be discussed in this section.
-However, some recommendations are made based on experience gained from this project.
+If the previous steps were completed successfully for all components, hardware and wiring issues can largely be ruled out.
+Any remaining problems are therefore likely to originate from the EDUCOPTER binary configuration or the `ardupilot.service` and `ardupilot.parm` files.

+There are many ways in which a Linux board can be incorrectly ported in ArduPilot, so it is not possible to cover every issue here.
+However, several recommendations are provided below based on experience gained during this project.

+---

-## 1. grep for other Linux builds ##
+## 1. Use `grep` to inspect existing Linux board builds

-To see examples of other Linux builds and how they have defined hardware, use the 'grep' command in Linux terminal to search for existing Linux boards that utilise Raspberry-Pis such as Navio2 ot OBAL.
+To see examples of how other Linux boards define their hardware configuration, use the `grep` command to search the ArduPilot source tree for existing Raspberry Pi–based boards such as Navio2 and OBAL.

-e.g.
+For example:

+`grep -rn "_OBAL" ~/ardupilot/libraries/`

+`grep -rn "NAVIO2" ~/ardupilot/libraries/`

+These commands identify the files in which these board definitions appear and help locate the relevant configurations used during compilation.

+Reviewing these examples can provide guidance when defining new board subtypes in the Linux HAL.

+You can also refer to the ArduPilot architecture diagram located in the **Future Research** folder to identify which files are commonly modified during board porting.

+---

+## 2. Inspect board definitions in the ArduPilot GitHub repository

+Another useful debugging approach is to browse the ArduPilot GitHub repository directly and examine how existing Linux boards are implemented.

+Navigate to the relevant files and search for board subtype definitions and `#if` preprocessor directives to understand how these configurations are applied during compilation.
+This helps identify where hardware-specific logic is selected when building the vehicle firmware binary.

+## 3. Check the .service and .parm files ##

+These are the files responsible for processing the UART devices correctly.

+For the EDUCOPTER build, the GPS porting was handled entirely through these files, as is common with many ArduPilot builds.
+The service file maps ArduPilot ports with physical raspberry Pi ports, so make sure the correct serial ports are used.
+Things to check:

+1. GPS protocol set to 5 (standard ArduPilot GPS parameter)
+2. Correct baudrate used.
+The particalur module used in this design used 11520, hence the buad set to 115.
+Other modules may differ so checdk their manuals.
+3. GPS_TYPE 1.
+This corresponds to auto-detect so should work for any GPS module

+For the SBUS receiver, ensure that the serial you've chosen to use in RCInput_Protocol isn't diasbled by the .parm file.
+This is easily done and can cause much frustration.
+The EDUCOPTER deisgn uses ArduPilot's SERIAL4 port, so deliberatley doesn't disable it in the .parm file.

+## Final advice ##

+If errors with our design persist, reach out to the ArduPilot community on its discord server or blogs page.
+Many people will be happy to help.
+Good luck!